jm-avila/Algorithms-and-Data-Structures/readme.md

 - Depth First: Explore as far as possible all vertice neighbours before "backtracking".

 - Breadth First: Explore all vertice neighbours at current detph first.

+### **Dijkstra's Algorithm**

+**What is the Dijkstra's Algorithm?**

+It's one of the most famous and widely used algorithms.
+It finds the shortest path between two vertices on a graph.

+**Common Dijkstra's Algorithm Usage**

+- GPS: Finding the fastest route.
+- Network Routing: Finds the open shortest path for data.
+- Biology: Used to model the spread of viruses among humans.
+- Airline Tickets: Finding the cheapest route to your destination.